styphoiz/gcp-eth-node/solo-staking.md

 If desired, you can exit as a validator, which eliminates the requirement to be online and stops further rewards.
 Your remaining balance will then be withdrawn to the designated withdrawal address you specified during setup.

+## Frequently Asked Questions

+### What is a Validator?

+A validator is a virtual entity that participates in the consensus of the Ethereum protocol.
+Validators are represented by a balance, public key, and other properties.
+A validator client is the software that acts on behalf of the validator by holding and using its private key.
+A single validator client can control many validators.

+### Can I Deposit More Than 32 ETH?

+Each key-pair associated with a validator requires exactly 32 ETH to be activated.
+More ETH deposited to a single set of keys does not increase rewards potential, as each validator is limited to an effective balance of 32 ETH.
+This means that staking is done in 32 ETH increments, each with its own set of keys and balance.
+Do not deposit more than 32 ETH for a single validator.
+Excess funds over 32 ETH will be automatically withdrawn to the withdrawal address during the next validator sweep.

+### Will I Be Slashed if I Go Offline?

+Going offline when the network is finalizing properly will NOT result in slashing.
+Small inactivity penalties are incurred if your validator is not available to attest for a given epoch, but this is different from slashing.
+Penalties for inactivity are proportional to how many validators are offline at the same time.
+In cases where a large portion of the network is all offline at once, the penalties for each of these validators will be greater than when a single validator is unavailable.

+### How Do I Ensure I Don't Get Slashed?

+Act in good faith, run a minority client, and keep your signing keys on one machine at a time to minimize the risk of getting slashed.
+Only a few specific ways can result in a validator getting slashed, such as redundant hardware setups where signing keys are stored on two separate machines at once.

+### Which Client is Best?

+All production clients perform the same core functions to sync and interact with the blockchain.
+Choose a minority client, meaning any client that is NOT currently being used by a majority of validators on the network, to reduce the risk of slashing in the event of a bug.

+### Can I Just Use a VPS (Virtual Private Server)?

+While a VPS can be used, the physical access and location of your validator client matter.
+Centralized cloud solutions centralize the network and increase the risk of penalties in case of outages.

+### How Do I Unlock My Rewards or Get My ETH Back?

+Withdrawals from the Beacon Chain require withdrawal credentials to be set.
+Reward payments will be periodically distributed to the withdrawal address automatically.
+To receive your entire balance back, you must complete the process of exiting your validator.